AcademySoftwareFoundation/tac/gsoc/README.md

 # ASWF Google Summer of Code 2020

+The Academy Software Foundation (ASWF) is collaboration between the Linux Foundation and the Academy of Motion Picture Arts and Sciences, serving as an umbrella organization that is the home to several key open source software projects used by the film industry (primarily visual effects and animation production).
+The projects we manage are some of the most high-profile and widely used open source projects originating and used in film production studios.
+It's a great opportunity for students to get involved with projects that will be used professionally on films!

-The mission of the Academy Software Foundation (ASWF) is to increase the quality and quantity of contributions to the content creation industry's open source software base; to provide a neutral forum to coordinate cross-project efforts; to provide a common build and test infrastructure;
+The mission of the ASWF is to increase the quality and quantity of contributions to the content creation industry's open source software base;
-and to provide individuals and organizations a clear path to participation in advancing our open source ecosystem.
+to provide a neutral forum to coordinate cross-project efforts; to provide a common build and test infrastructure; and to provide individuals and organizations a clear path to participation in advancing our open source ecosystem.

 Member projects are focused primarily on visual effects and animation production, and at present include 5 distinct software packages.
 Student